 There are many more airports available to business jets worldwide than commercial airliners.
 In fact, there are over 3,000 airports in Europe available for business jets to use and 5,000 in the US.
 This means that you can often land closer to your final destination, a short drive away rather than a long and tedious transfer.

-The moment you disembark from a private aircraft, a member of the terminal’s ground staff will greet you and assist you through all the formalities of Immigration and Customs Whereas on a commercial flight this can take hours, in a private terminal it takes just a few minutes.
+The moment you disembark from a private aircraft, a member of the terminal’s ground staff will greet you and assist you through all the formalities of Immigration and Customs whereas on a commercial flight this can take hours, in a private terminal it takes just a few minutes.
 While you are doing this, your luggage, if you have any, will be taken from the aircraft, directly to your chauffeured car.

 With private jet charter, you are in charge of your own itinerary.
 This affords you the ability to perform multi-stop day trips which simply could not be achieved by scheduled services.
 It is easily possible, for example, to fit in two business meetings in two different European destinations in one day.

-Depending on where the aircraft is located, it will either arrive an hour before the flight or have stayed the previous night.
 You and your team can fly early in the morning, making any last-minute preparation for your first meeting en route.
 When you’ve finished that meeting you can then fly onwards to your next meeting without the threat of delay.

 Should a meeting overrun for any reason, or you are running late, your aircraft will simply wait for you.
 This means you don’t have to rush, or worse still, curtail important negotiations, for fear that your flight will be missed or need to be re-booked.

 Because private jet schedules fit around your business needs, business travellers are able to minimise the hours spent away from their families and the inevitable strain this puts on family life.
-A more flexible schedule reduces the likelihood of missing birthdays, anniversaries, school plays and other special occasions.

 Our private jet clients at Manchester airport tend to fly out at around 8.30 am for business meetings, returning at 6.30 pm to spend the evening with their family.